facelessuser/label-bot/README.md

 triage_label: triage
 ```

-If you want to turn off triage, because you are creating the issue, and have a good understanding of it, you can attach
+If you want to turn off triage, because you are creating the issue and have a good understanding of it, you can attach
 the `skip-triage` label.
-If you prefer to rename it, or add additional labels, simply specify a different name(s) using
+If you prefer to rename it or add additional labels, simply specify a different name(s) using
 the following option:

 ```yml
 triage_skip: [skip-triage]
 ```

-If you'd like to remove labels on triage as well, you can use the `triage_remove` option.
-This is good if you need to
+If you'd like to remove labels when running the command triage as well, you can use the `triage_remove` option.
+This is
-but it back in the triage state via a retrigger and reset some labels.
+good if you need to but it back in the triage state via a retrigger and reset some labels.

 ```yml
 triage_remove: [confirmed]